winterheart/maxmind-geoipupdate/README.md

 # maxmind-geoipupdate - Ansible role for Maxmind geoipupdate package

 This role installs and configures geoipupdate package.
+Currently supported only geoipupdate <= 3.1.1

 ## Example Playbook